Gosforth Academy: The future as an Academy

 In December 2010, the high school became an academy, known as Gosforth Academy, as did the Junior School, now Gosforth Junior High Academy.
 The Junior Academy building was replaced with a new building which opened in September 2011, replacing the 1930s buildings.
 The Academy also opened its long anticipated sports facilities.

 In 2015 the academy unveiled a bid to build an additional 1,200-place secondary school in Newcastle Great Park as potential plan to meet the demand for school places from the expanding residential community in the area that is adjacent to Gosforth.

 In 2018 Seaton Burn College became part of Gosforth Federated Academies and was renamed North Gosforth Academy.
 In November 2020 Preit Chahal succeeded Hugh Robinson as Principal; Robinson remains as CEO of the Academy.

 Achievements

-The academy is a designated ambassador school for the National Academy for Gifted and Talented Youth, in addition to becoming a beacon school in 2001.
 Gosforth Academy is currently the only school with DFES "Training School" status in Newcastle and has been a specialist Language College since 1996.
 In 1999, the school gained Investors in People accreditation.

 In 2008 at the first gathering of the High Performing Schools group, Gosforth High School was recognised as being ranked in the top 10% of schools nationally and the highest performing school in Newcastle.
 In March 2008, Ofsted inspected the school and rated it 'outstanding'.
 Coupled with the improved 2008 exam results the school has been classified as a high performing specialist school for the next four years.